rizonesoft/Notepad3/Readme.md

 The leveling of ESC behavior (msg-boxes -> selection -> exit) leads to following implementation:
 New parameter "[Settings2] ExitOnESCSkipLevel = 2"
-Level 2 : ESC cancels every single state separately (the default) Level 1 : ESC cancels message-box and ignores Selection (what you want?)
+Level 2 : ESC cancels every single state separately (the default).
+Level 1 : ESC cancels message-box and ignores Selection.
-Level 0 : ESC cancels all states and proceeds to Exit (if configured)
+Level 0 : ESC cancels all states and proceeds to Exit (if configured).

 #### `ZoomTooltipTimeout=3200`

 A value of zero (0) (or less than 100 ms) will disable the Tooltip display.

 #### `LargeIconScalePrecent=150`

-      Percent threshold to switch to bigger file types icons (lexer style selections)
+`Screen/Display Scale Percent` threshold to switch to bigger file types icons (lexer style selections)

 ## **`[Statusbar Settings]`**